12 jobs for 9-year-olds so they can earn extra cash

 Child labor laws, fortunately, keep kids safe from dangerous working conditions, but there are plenty of jobs for 9-year-olds that are safe and can help them earn extra cash.
 Whether it’s running a lemonade stand, washing cars, or selling items online, your child can gain the satisfaction of earning their own money and learning the value of hard work.

-As they start earning cash, your child will need a place to save it and a way to access it.
-This is where the Greenlight app can help.
-It features an easy-to-use debit card and valuable features, such as savings goals and financial literacy games.
+As they start earning cash, your child will need a place to save it.
+The Greenlight all-in-one family money app includes an easy-to-use debit card and valuable features like cashback and savings rewards and financial literacy games.
 Your child can also learn to invest their cash with your guidance so they can start building wealth.

 Ready to learn about the world of money?
 Sign up for Greenlight today!